 Re-imagine GLOW a Cork Christmas Celebration (November 18, 2020–January 3, 2021)

 GLOW is re-imagined in 2020: this year's event will feature enchanting Creative Festive Window Installations from late November through early January.
 The Cork Opera House Panto is an essential part of Christmas celebrations in Cork; thus, window installations will bring some of the most famous Panto titles to life and absorb attendees into a creative and interactive theater.
 The streets of Cork will be transformed into a holiday wonderland with over 4 miles (7 km) of lights shining across the city for the Christmas season.

 Galway Continental Christmas Market (November 13–December 20, 2020; online)

 The Galway Continental Christmas Market on Eyre Square is the oldest and the most picturesque holiday fair in Ireland.
 Over 50 small wooden chalets are nicely decorated and smell of pine and spices.
 A huge Christmas tree and stage for carollers complete the picture.
 The Galway Christmas Market holds workshops for kids, and Santa Claus visits.
 German sausages, pretzels, and waffles are offered as snacks.
 In 2020, Galway Christmas Market is not taking place on Eyre Square due to the pandemic.
-Organizers promise to bring back in November 2021.
-In the meantime, you do your Christmas shopping with regular traders via the website.
+Organizers promise to bring this beloved market back in November 2021.
+In the meantime, you can do your Christmas shopping with regular traders via the website.